dasch-swiss/dsp-tools/docs/dsp-tools-create.md

   level and another level), you don't have child nodes.
 Therefore, the nodes element can be omitted in case of a flat taxonomy.

-Here is an example on how to build a taxonomic structure with the help of JSON:
+Here is an example on how to build a taxonomic structure in JSON:

 ```json
 {